jecki/DHParser/documentation_src/manuals/transform.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These transformations change und usually simplify the structure of the tree but do not touch the string-content of the node-tree.
+When speaking of the "node" a transformation function operates on in the following, we always mean the last node in the trail that is passed to the transformation function as argument.

 * :py:func:`~transform.replace_by_single_child`: Replaces a node with its single child, in case it has exactly one chile.
 Thus, ``(a (b "x"))``